Osguima3/welz/docs/architecture.md

 #### Core Responsibilities:
 - Process all incoming requests
-- Route requests to Command or Query modules
+- Route requests to Command or Query modules based on operation type
+- Implement unified authentication and authorization
+- Apply rate limiting and request throttling
+- Transform responses based on client type and version
 - Provide unified error handling and logging
 - Monitor API health and metrics